BaiyangZhang/BaiyangZhang.github.io/_drafts/2023-12-3-Analytic-Structure.md

 $$
 \text{meromorphic}= \frac{\text{holomorphic function }f}{\text{holomorphic function }g}
 $$
 thus the poles are zeros of $g$.
+This is true because every holomorphic function, which is not identically zero, has only *isolated* points as zeros.

 Since the meromorphic functions are quotients of holomorphic functions, we can construct the inverse of it, thus all the meromorphic functions on $Y$, or $X$ for that matter, form a `field`.

 Given two Riemann surfaces $X$ and $X'$, a holomorphic function $f: X \to X'$ is a functions that is holomorphic on all the coordinate patches.
-If $f$ is a bijection, have an inverse $f^{-1}$ which is also holomorphic, then we call $f$  an `analytic holomorphic`.
-Analytic is to holomorphism what continuous is to open sets.
+If $f$ is a bijection with an inverse $f^{-1}$ which is also holomorphic, then we call $f$  an `analytic holomorphic` function. **Analytic is to holomorphism what continuous is to open sets**.

 One of the most important topic is the classification of Riemann surfaces up to analytic holomorphism.